By the end of this tutorial your WordPress – site/blog will have an SLL certificate, so that it can be served over the secure HTTPS protocol.

 sudo mv /opt/bitnami/apache2/conf/server.crt /opt/bitnami/apache2/conf/server.crt.old sudo mv /opt/bitnami/apache2/conf/server.key /opt/bitnami/apache2/conf/server.key.old sudo mv /opt/bitnami/apache2/conf/server.csr /opt/bitnami/apache2/conf/server.csr.old

-The next two commands will inform your server about your brand new SSL certificates.
-Make sure that for DOMAIN you enter exactly the name of your certificates (e.g. www.myblog.com) as described above.
+The next two commands will create symbolic links to your new SSL certificates.
+Make sure that for DOMAIN you enter your domain-name with the top-level domain part.
+So that the key for example becomes myblog.com.key.

 sudo ln -sf /etc/lego/certificates/DOMAIN.key /opt/bitnami/apache2/conf/server.key sudo ln -sf /etc/lego/certificates/DOMAIN.crt /opt/bitnami/apache2/conf/server.crt

-And the last two of those seven commands change the owner of the certificates to the root user and change the rights to read/write only for this owner.
+And the last two of those seven commands change the owner of the certificate-files.
+Which is the root user.
+And we modify the rights.
+So that only the root user can read from or write to those files.

 sudo chown root:root /opt/bitnami/apache2/conf/server* sudo chmod 600 /opt/bitnami/apache2/conf/server*